 In wake of Baltimore woman's slaying, Carmelites, others stress value of black women

-Editor's note: This is the third story in an occasional series examining how sisters and others are working to heal cities divided after incidents of anti-black racism.
+Editor's note: This is the third story in a three-part series examining how sisters and others are working to heal cities divided after incidents of anti-black racism.
 Read the first and second stories.

 Every night, the Carmelite Sisters of Baltimore gather together in their monastery to watch the news — the BBC before dinner and one of the national networks afterward.
 Because they're committed to a life of prayer that keeps them at the monastery, it's a ritual that keeps the sisters informed and, of late, somewhat horrified as they've watched story after story of police brutality against black persons.